Cats in the same litter can have different colors, patterns, sizes, and even breeds. The only explanation is that the kittens have different fathers.

-To fully understand how superfecundation works, you have to first understand how cats mate.
-You will already be familiar with some of the process, but perhaps not all of it.
+To fully understand how superfecundation works, you have to understand how cats mate.

 Cats can’t have kittens any time that they like.
-They are ‘seasonally polyestrous’, which means that they come into heat.
-This is a period of time when the cat can ovulate, i.e. produce eggs that can then be fertilized.
+They are seasonally polyestrous, which means that they come into heat.
+This is a period of time when the cat can ovulate (produce eggs that can then be fertilized.)

 Crucially, the way a cat produces an egg is different from other animals.
 Cats only release eggs from their ovaries when they mate.
-The term for this is ‘induced ovulation’, and it makes the mating process more likely to be successful.
+The term for this is induced ovulation; it makes the mating process more likely to be successful.

 Other animals produce eggs on a regular cycle.
-Reproducing in this way isn’t as effective, because mating outside of this cycle means that there is no egg to fertilize.
+Reproducing this way isn’t as effective because mating outside of this cycle means there is no egg to fertilize.

 Repeated Mating and Superfecundation

 Normally, an egg will disintegrate within 24 hours or so if it isn’t fertilized.
-And once a mammal has a fertilized egg, its body stops producing further eggs.
-That’s why female mammals don’t have periods when pregnant, because they stop producing eggs from their ovaries.
+Once a mammal has a fertilized egg, its body stops producing further eggs.
+That’s why female mammals don’t have periods when pregnant because they stop producing eggs from their ovaries.

 Getting pregnant again halfway through pregnancy would interfere with the development of all the offspring.
 So, the body doesn’t allow it to happen.

-But the cat doesn’t stop being in heat once it mates.
-It can mate again within that 24-hour time frame, either with another tomcat or the same one.
-If the female released multiple eggs, and one of them isn’t fertilized yet, then it may be fertilized by the second father.
+The cat doesn’t stop being in heat once it mates.
+She can mate again within that 24-hour time frame, either with another tomcat or the same one.
+If the female released multiple eggs, and one of them isn’t fertilized yet, it may be fertilized by the second father.
 That’s how heteropaternal superfecundation occurs.

 This can occur with more than two fathers.
-Theoretically, there’s no limit to the number of fathers who could have been involved in siring a litter.
-Cats are promiscuous, and can mate several times in a short amount of time.
+Theoretically, there’s no limit to the number of fathers that could have been involved in siring a litter.
+Cats are promiscuous and can mate several times in a short amount of time.

 Can Cats Be Pregnant with Two Different Litters?